Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 ![Product list](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/ProductList.png "[Product list]")

 1. Double-click the product for which you want to activate the warehouse logistics.
 Alternatively, you can right-click and select the [![Open](../../Assets/Icons/Open.png "[Open]") Open] button in the context menu.
-    The *Basic data* tab is displayed.
+    The *Basic data* sub-tab is displayed.

     ![Basic data](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/BasicData/BasicData.png "[Basic data]")